hanguyen1997/linux-backupdata/README.md

 Before you continue, ensure you meet the following requirements:

-* You are using a Linux .
-Windows is not currently supported.
+* You are using a Linux.

 ## Setup & start
 #### 1. login database